Dog Diagnosed With Hemangiopericytoma

 I have her on a 100% raw diet She gets plenty of veggies.
 I give her almost

-everything that your website suggested.
+everything that your website suggested, including the natural immune booster for pets.
 She gets a variety of veggies, i.e.,

 kale, kelp, tomatoes, a little avocado, zucchini, eggplant, butternut squash,